architect/arc.codes/public/guides/upgrade.md

 1. You are running Architect 7
 2. Your project has `@http get /`
-3. You've deployed an API Gateway `HTTP` API (and not a `REST` API.
+3. You've deployed an API Gateway `HTTP` API (and not a `REST` API).
-4. You're using `get /` as a greedy catchall (i.e. it's handling requests for non-`get` methods, or non-`/` paths)
+4. You're using `get /` as a greedy catchall (i.e. your `get /` function is handling requests for non-`get` methods, or non-`/` paths)

-If your project does not meet all four of the above criteria, you can safely upgrade from 7 to 8.
+If your project **does not meet all four of the above criteria, you can safely upgrade** from 7 to 8.

-> If you're not sure whether you're using an `HTTP` or `REST` API, visit the API Gateway console; its type will be shown next to it in the API list
+> If you're not sure whether you're using an `HTTP` or `REST` API, visit the API Gateway console; its type will be shown next to it in the API list.

 #### Resolution